Patricia Whitefoot

-Patricia 'Patsy' L. Whitefoot (born 1950) is a member of Yakama Nation, is Indigenous elder, activist and professional educator along with being the traditional food gatherer for the Toppenish Creek Longhouse.
+Patricia "Patsy" L. Whitefoot (born 1950) is a citizen of Yakama Nation, is Indigenous elder, activist and professional educator along with being the traditional food gatherer for the Toppenish Creek Longhouse.
 She served as the President of the National Indian Education Association and President Obama appointed her as a member of the National Advisory Council on Indian Education.
 She is a prominent advocate for Missing and Murdered Indigenous Women, and Indigenous rights.

 Early life and education

 Patricia Whitefoot was raised by her maternal grandparents, Elias and Lillie Whitefoot, along with her five sisters, on the Yakama Indian Reservation in the southern part of Washington.
 Whitefoot grew up learning how to gather and prepare traditional foods and fished along the Columbia River.
 These activities connected her to the Yakama's traditional lands, natural resources, community, and culture.

 After her grandmother became sick, Whitefoot and her sisters lived at the Yakima Indian Christian Mission, a reservation boarding school where she experienced “discrimination toward native students.”
+Her most vivid memories recall the girls who ran away from the school, and children needing to keep their escape plans secret.
 While attending, she rarely saw her grandparents outside of summer break.
 Her experience was similar to that of her grandmother, who went to Fort Simcoe boarding school, which engaged in practices of ethnocide.
+In her later life Whitefoot recognized how her grandmother's behaviors at times reflected the trauma of her experiences.

 After graduating, Whitefoot earned both a Teacher’s Certificate and a Bachelors of Art degree in Education from Central Washington University.
 At her grandmothers urging, she went on to earn a Masters in Education from Fort Wright College.